Startouf/IBDV/readme.md

 # In-Browser Data Visualization

-## What it is about ?
+## What is it about ?

 Two intensive weeks of work to discover and invent various techniques to represent data in a fashionable way in modern web browsers.

 ## Start the demo

-Because it's designed to be ran with web browsers, just run Site/index.html with your favourite web browser.
+Because it's designed to be run within web browsers, just open Site/index.html with your favourite web browser.

 However, if you want to run the 3D/4D visualisation, you need a browser that can run WebGL.
 Google Chrome has displayed very at the time we coded it, but new Firefox versions seem to also perform extremely well